Graciekroos/SNPcalling_2022/README.md

 For demultiplexing, I specified the data as paired end (-P), the barcodes.txt file for barcodes, the restriction enzyme used as PstI (-e)  and for the program to rescue barcodes and cut sites (-r).
 I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.

-Next, I specified the barcode type according to section 1.4.2 of the Stacks manual, as paired end with inline barcodes on the single and paired-ends (--inline_inline)
+I also specified the barcode type according to section 1.4.2 of the Stacks manual, as paired end with inline barcodes on the single and paired-ends (--inline_inline)

 ```
 process_radtags –p raw/ -P -b barcodes.txt -o ./samples/ -e PstI –r –c –q --inline_inline